 5. Compare your progress so far:

 If you’re on a body transformation journey, further motivate yourself and do a comparison of your progress so far.
 If you’re new to your journey, instead remember how far you’ve come on your mental journey and work out how many days you’ve been binge free and use either/or as motivation to pull the handbrake on going backwards.
 If you make progress, recognise it and be proud!
-Positivity and a good streak of pride will keep you rolling on a mission to putting a stop to binge eating.
-In the past you may have been used to rewarding yourself with a binge, or a cheat day.
+Positivity and a good streak of pride will keep you rolling on a mission to put a stop to binge eating.
+In the past, you may have been used to rewarding yourself with a binge, or a cheat day.
 Find other ways to make yourself feel spoilt with less destructive consequences.
-You don’t have to remove food from the equation, in fact you may take yourself for a dine out meal with friends that you account for and track but is still a special occasion that will make you feel rewarded.
+You don’t have to remove food from the equation, in fact you may take yourself for a dine-out meal with friends that you account for and track but is still a special occasion that will make you feel rewarded.

 6. Remember your goals:

 Don’t lose sight of your goals ahead.
 Whether it be future fat loss, a comp prep, shaking an eating disorder or restoring your relationship with food - keep in mind these goals and your desire to get to that place on content one day.
 Ask yourself, IS IT WORTH IT!?
 Anything worth fighting for and enduring good and bad times will be priceless when you achieve it so keep those goals at the forefront of your mind as motivation to beat the binge urges.

 Have some water, coffee, tea or a sugar-free cordial/diet soda to curb cravings and allow time to pass during your ‘wait it out’ period.